 Monitoring and Troubleshooting

-Allows you to see if there are any activities which are not supposed to be done other than if there is an exception things like- Redone tests, Master edits, bill edits.
+Allows you to see if there are any activities that are not supposed to be done other than if there is an exception things like- Redone tests, Master edits, bill edits.

 You can monitor the QC data from the Levy Jennings charts but also from the LIS waiting list.
 Using this data, the doctor (when approving the report) can see the details of the last QC performed.